EIE2-IAC-Labs/Project_Brief/TeamProject.md

 >This is the basic goal for every team - to implement the basic RV32I instruction set by extending your Reduced RISC-V design in Lab 4.

-You do not need to implement every instruction in the RV32I instruction set, but you must implement the JAL instruction so that you can run code that uses subroutines.

-To simplify matter, you should assume that you have separate instruction and data memory.
+To simplify matters, you should assume that you have separate instruction and data memories.

 Similar to Lab 4, you must divide the task into roughly equal components, and each student will then be responsbile for one component.
 You can continue your role as in Lab 4 or, to diversify your learning, deliberately assigning a different component to your team members.
 The assessment of this project coursework will be mostly based on individual contributions with a smaller component based on the team's success.
 Details on assessment and deliverable are provided later in this project brief.

-The testbench and test protocol for this processor is to provide evidence that your team's design is working for your team's F1 starting light program.
-You must also show evidence that your design works for the REFERENCE program that I have provided in this repo.
+Your processor must pass a reasonable amount of tests provided in the repo, as well as work for your team's F1 starting light program.
+All tests are provided in this repo.
+See [verification.md](verification.md#quick-start) for more information.

+>[!NOTE]
+> You do NOT have to pass all the provided test cases.
+Move on when you have passed 15-20 tests.
+Note that debugging at this stage is easier.

 <br>